 Instructions

-3. Heat the olive oil in a large skillet on high heat, add the onion and garlic, and cook for 1-2 minutes until softened.
+- Heat the olive oil in a large, heavy-based frying pan over high heat.
+Add the onion and garlic and cook for 1–2 minutes until softened.

-4. Add the beef mince and cook until browned for 3-4 minutes.
+- Add the beef and cook until browned, 3–4 minutes.
 Add the spice mix, the tomato paste and the kidney beans (if using).
-Add 1/4 cup water and cook for 2 minutes.
+Add 1/4 cup (60 ml) of water and cook for 2 minutes.

-6. Arrange the corn chips in an oven-proof dish, and top them with the beef mixture and the cheese.
-Grill/broil for 2-4 minutes until golden and the cheese is melted.
+- Arrange the corn chips in an ovenproof dish, and top them with the beef mixture and the cheese.
+Grill (broil) for 2–4 minutes until golden and the cheese is melted.

-7. Top nachos with sour cream, avocado salsa, tomato salsa and sliced fresh jalapeños.
+- Top the nachos with sour cream, avocado salsa, tomato salsa and sliced fresh jalapeños.

 Notes